Policy: Policy 1-1-1: College Council & Policy and Procedure Development Date Adopted: Oct 09, 2001

 • Draft college bylaws and/or policies related to the proposed standing committee.

-• Once the ad hoc committee has completed these tasks, they shall present their proposals for the new standing committee to College Council for approval.
+• Once the ad hoc committee has completed these tasks, they shall present their proposals for the new standing committee to the College Council for approval.

 • If approved, the ad hoc committee shall be dissolved and the new standing committee shall begin its work.